Ben-Super/elena-project-frontend/README.md

 By the 'OHill Squad' (Ben Super, Phil Hopen, Jurgen Yu, Sanjay Rajasekaran, and Jigar Patel)

 This is the frontend of our CS520 final project.
 It is a reactive webpage that allows the user to input coordinates and see a route that either maximizes or minimizes elevation plotted on an interactive 'click-and-drag' map.
+Please refer to the [Running Website](running-website) section to run application (which is being hosted on server) without having to install nod or Angular.

 ## Run on a Dev Server
 https://angular.io/guide/setup-local